ejgarcian/videosubs/README.md

 ```
 #use to translate directly to English
 #transcribe = model.transcribe(path + audio, task="translate")
-#use to translate form english to spanish
+#use to translate english to spanish
 transcribe = model.transcribe(path + audio, task="translate", language="es")
 ```